-As recently as ten years ago, data warehouses weren’t simply the best option for data collection and analysis--they were the only option.
-Luckily, in today’s rapidly evolving tech landscape, that’s simply not the case anymore.
+As recently as ten years ago, data warehouses weren’t simply the best option for data collection and analysis—they were the only option.
+Luckily that’s not the case anymore.
 In many instances, business intelligence platforms are equipped with enough features to meet (and even surpass) the majority of your growing company’s data needs.

 In fact, depending on the stage of your company, you may have the option to forgo a traditional data warehouse altogether in favor of BI tools, helping you to save both money and resources.

 Simply put, a robust, end-to-end, BI platform can provide an effective solution for data management while you’re still growing.

 It’s pretty easy to figure out if you need actually need data warehouse, or if a BI platform will function as an adequate solution.

 To determine this, the first thing you’ll need to do is measure your company’s stage of growth, to help growing businesses answer this question, Grow’s BI customer success managers developed a unique data maturity model.

 The Grow Maturity Model is designed to help you track your data maturity through six stages: Pre-Data, Data Familiar, Early, Moderate, Advanced, and Expert.

 Below is a brief overview of each of these stages, to help you gain a better understanding of your current position.